 “Mama!
 Look!”
 Frankie said, leaping from the arm of the couch while tugging on Ba-Ba Bear’s hat.
 “Ba-Ba see!”
 He pretended the stuffed animal could see the mailman’s arrival.

 “It’s Mema’s gifts!”
 Michelle said, dropping her book and running to the door.

-Leslie removed her apron and opened the door.
+Mama removed her apron and opened the door.
 Sure enough, Mema’s package had arrived.
-Leslie, Michelle, Frankie and Ba-Ba dragged it inside.
-The children arranged, re-arranged, stacked, and scattered the gifts around the tree repeatedly.
+Mama, Michelle, Frankie and Ba-Ba Bear dragged the big box into the house.
+Inside were gifts, each wrapped and topped with red and white striped bows.
+Each had a name tag attached with string.
+The children arranged, re-arranged, stacked, and then scattered the gifts around the tree repeatedly.

 “Can I open one?”
 Michelle asked, tugging on a corner of a package.

 “You know the rules,” Mama said with a wink, “no peeking until Christmas.”
 She took cellophane tape from the drawer and set it on the coffee table.
 “And that tape dispenser is a reminder.
 If you peek, Mommy tapes the hole real tight!”

 Just then, Papa came home.
 He smiled wide as he hugged the two children and Ba-Ba Bear.
 He pulled Mama into his arms and kept her there as the children rushed back to examine the gifts.

 “I knew by your smile,” Mama whispered.
 “It looked as pretend as Ba-Ba Bear.”

 “Why now?
 Couldn’t they have waited until after Christmas.”